 Step 1: I picked my Youtube Channel Theme

-- How-to Videos – I am always doing DIY Projects and every time I start one, I always watch a video on how to do it.
-So I figured, when I do it, I will try to make a better video and people will watch me instead 🙂
+- How-to Videos – I am always doing DIY projects and every time I start one, I always watch a video on how to do it.
+So I figured, when I am working on a project, I will try to make a better video on that topic and hope people will watch mine instead 🙂

 - Product Reviews – This goes hand in hand with the DIY projects I like to do.
-If I see a cool gadget I can use, I will buy it and try it on my next DIY project.
 I will make a video of it and provide an honest review.

 Make sure you are making videos of something you enjoy or you will stop after your first few videos don’t get any traction.